GoogleCloudPlatform/professional-services/examples/dataflow-python-examples/README.md

 ```
 python dataflow_python_examples/datastore_schema_import.py --input-files=PATH_TO_FILE/TABLENAME.csv
 ```
-The script support multiple file, you need to separate them with a comma.
+The script supports multiple file, you need to separate them with a comma.

 ### 4. Upload files into Google Cloud Storage
 Upload files to be imported into Google Bigquery in a Google Cloud Storage Bucket.
 You can use `gsutil` using a command like: